citp/privacy-policy-historical/a/aw/awe/awear.com.md

 ## Contact Us

 If you would like to contact us, please email us at [feedback@awear.com](mailto:feedback@awear.com).
 If you send us an email, we will endeavour to respond to you within two business days.

 This website is operated by:

-A|wear Ltd
+Latzur Ltd t/a A|wear

 A|wear Head Office